Last Updated on December 18, 2020

 It lathers up nicely and won’t cause tears.

-Plus, it has coconut oil, aloe, and Vitamin E to moisturize the skin as well as the hair.
+Plus, it has coconut oil, aloe, and Vitamin E to moisturize the skin and the hair.

 Cantu creates helpful care products for textured hair.

 Their kids’ shampoo features coconut oil, honey, and shea butter.
 It leaves curls and coils soft and shiny.

 Parents also appreciate the pleasant fragrance.